 We will take into account the development of inhomogeneity in $\phi$ later in this section, but we neglect inhomogeneity in the metric.
 This is because we focus on the sub-Planckian regime of energy density, so the gravitational backreaction effect is expected to be small.
 Anyway, we are ultimately interested in the dynamics before the inhomogeneity in $\phi$ would become important, so the inhomogeneity in the gravitational degrees of freedom can be safely neglected.

-\subsection{Cyclic Universe solutions}
+\subsection{Cyclic universe solutions}

 When the initial field value $\phi$ is close to the edge of the plateau, the slow-roll condition is soon violated, so the accelerated expansion quickly ends before the spatial curvature is significantly diluted.
-One of the typical fate of such a closed Universe is to collapse into a Big Crunch, $a(t) \to 0$.
+One of the typical fates of such a closed universe is to collapse into a big crunch, $a(t) \to 0$.
 This is true especially when $\phi_0$ is Planckian or super-Planckian.
 However, there are also cyclic solutions.

 Examples of the cyclic solutions are shown in Fig.~\ref{fig:cyclic}.
-This kind of cyclic solutions in our setup were discovered in Ref.~\cite{Matsui:2019ygj}.
+These kinds of cyclic solutions in our setup were discovered in Ref.~\cite{Matsui:2019ygj}.
 The interpretation given there for the mechanism of cycles is as follows.
 Suppose that $\phi$ is oscillating around the minimum and $\phi_0 \ll 1$ so that the dynamics of $\phi$ is much faster than that of $a$.
 In this case, we can take the oscillation average with respect to the motion of $\phi$.
-Now, $\phi$ can be viewed as a cosmological fluid which has an effective equation-of-state parameter $w_\text{avg} = \langle P \rangle_\text{osc}/\rho $, where $P$ and $\rho$ are the pressure and the energy density, and $\langle \cdot \rangle_\text{osc}$ denotes the oscillation average.
+Now, $\phi$ can be viewed as a cosmological fluid with an effective equation-of-state parameter $w_\text{avg} = \langle P \rangle_\text{osc}/\rho $, where $P$ and $\rho$ are the pressure and the energy density, respectively, and $\langle \cdot \rangle_\text{osc}$ denotes the oscillation average.
 The dependence of $w_\text{avg}$ on the slowly varying amplitude $\phi_\text{amp}$ is derived in Appendix~\ref{sec:osc_avg} and shown in Fig.~\ref{fig:w_avg} there.
-During an expanding phase of the Universe, the amplitude of $\phi$ decreases by the Hubble friction.
+During an expanding phase of the Universe, the amplitude of $\phi$ decreases due to the Hubble friction.
 When the amplitude becomes sufficiently small, $w_\text{avg} > - 1/3$.
-At some point, the effective energy density of the spatial curvature $\rho_K \equiv - 3K/a^2$, which has an effective equation-of-state parameter $w=-1/3$ (i.e., $\rho_K \propto a^{-2}$), gets equal to the positive energy density of $\phi$, and $H$ vanishes.
+At some point, the effective energy density of the spatial curvature $\rho_K \equiv - 3K/a^2$, which has an effective equation-of-state parameter $w=-1/3$ (i.e., $\rho_K \propto a^{-2}$), becomes equal to the positive energy density of $\phi$, and $H$ vanishes.
 Since the second derivative of the scale factor is given by